Do you account for every penny that goes into your gift baskets? If not, here’s where you lose the most money every time you design.

 When someone else purchases products, every item may not be right for the design.
 One item may be too large or too small or difficult in other ways.
 You have to keep this in mind when a customer asks you to make the arrangement look good.
 However, that wasn’t my biggest concern.

-- Small bow ties were needed on most products
+- Small bow ties on most products

-- Photo frames had to be wrapped neatly
+- Photo frames wrapped neatly

-- Two-ribbon bows had to be made ahead of time
+- Two-ribbon bows made ahead of time

-- Ornaments needed stabilization with glue and ribbons
+- Ornament stabilization with glue and ribbons

 Whew.
 There was more, too.

-Had I not completed the prep work on Thursday evening, the four gift baskets would have been ready by Friday at noon.
+Had I not completed the prep work on Thursday evening, the four gift baskets would not have been ready by Friday at noon.

 Charge for your valuable time